 Offering benefits in kind, or BiKs as they call them in the biz, can be a way for businesses to provide additional perks to employees and directors.
-These so-called fringe benefits have tax implications though, so it’s important to understand how they affect the way you report income and pay tax.
+These so-called fringe benefits have tax implications though, starting with a P11D form, so it’s important to understand how they affect the way you report income and pay tax.
 We’ll start with the basics.

 What are benefits in kind?